1. Four Steps to Deterministic Distributed I/O

 |Step 3.
 Select Your C Series I/O Modules||Step 4.
 Select Your Development Software|

-Use one of the following NI real-time programmable automation controllers (PACs) with two Ethernet ports as the EtherCAT master for your distributed system.
+Use one of the following NI real-time controllers with two Ethernet ports as the master controller for your distributed system:

 |Industrial Controller||All real-time NI industrial controllers||Rugged, high-performance, fanless industrial controllers with LabVIEW Real-Time||-|

 |Embedded Vision System||All real-time EVS||Multicore, fanless, rugged automated controller with multiple camera connectivity||-|

 1Does not include the NI 8353 RT rack-mount controller.